API

 Parameters:

-• visits (pandas.DataFrame) – One row per visit, as created by schedview.collect.opsim.read_opsim.
+• visits (DataFrame) – One row per visit, as created by schedview.collect.opsim.read_opsim.

 • column_name (str) – The name of the column to plot against time.